AliAlkadhim/MyMLFramework/README.md

 # SklearnFramework
-My framework for ML using Pytorch, no jupyter notebooks!
+My framework for ML using Sklearn, no jupyter notebooks!